10 Stunning Shrubs For Pots & Small Gardens

 - They prefer a little shelter from the midday sun but dislike deep shade.

-- Generally pest-free and forgives some neglect.
+- Based on my experience, they are generally pest-free and forgive some neglect.

 - Expect an explosion of small colourful trumpets during the flowering season.